 It is important to note that in most cases these adjustments will only allow for additional eligibility for private loans or in the case of dependent students, additional Parent PLUS eligibility.
 Submit a Cost of Attendance revision request with the required documentation for review.

-The FAFSA application uses tax data from prior years, which may not always be an accurate reflection of your current situation.
+The FAFSA application uses tax data from prior years, which may not always be an accurate reflection of your current situation especially in these difficult economic times.
 The Department of Education allows for an institution to use professional judgment to change certain elements of the FAFSA application if adequate documentation can be provided.
-If you or your family has experienced a loss of employment, change in marital status, or other extraordinary circumstance, you may appeal to have your situation reviewed by our office.
-If approved, your federal aid eligibility and financial need may be recalculated, based on the new information.
-You must file your FAFSA in the standard way and then submit your additional documentation for your special conditions appeal.
-For more information regarding a special conditions appeal, please contact the Office of Financial Aid.
+If you or your family has experienced a loss of employment, change in marital status, or other extraordinary circumstance since you completed the FAFSA, you may appeal to have your situation reviewed by our office.
+If approved, your federal need-based aid (Ford Direct subsidized loan and Pell Grant) eligibility may be recalculated based on the new information.
+After you have filed the FAFSA and received your initial aid offer, you may contact the Office of Financial Aid to find out if the Special Conditions Appeal process might be beneficial.
+To get an estimate of how your federal aid might be impacted by changes in income before getting your initial award letter, you may use the federal FAFSA4CASTER tool.